Nothing graces pasta better than the fresh flavor of a homemade roasted tomato sauce!

 - Preheat the oven to 425°F.

-- Combine tomatoes, 2 tablespoons olive oil, garlic, basil, oregano, and salt & pepper on a large rimmed pan.
-Toss well.
-Roast for 25-30 minutes, stirring after 15 minutes.
+- Roast for 25-30 minutes, stirring after 15 minutes.
 Broil for 5 minutes or just until the tomato gets a little bit of char or color.
 If desired, remove the tomato skins after roasting.

 - Add the roasted tomatoes to the pan with any juices, broth, wine, and chili flakes.
 Simmer 35 for 45 minutes or until sauce reaches desired thickness.

-- Toss with pasta and serve topping with parmesan cheese and fresh herbs if desired.
+- Toss with pasta and serve topping with parmesan cheese and fresh basil.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.